 Middles tend to be relatively unstable, have less clear melodies (or shorter ones), and are less likely to stick in your memory due their higher degree of variety than a work's beginnings and endings.

 Endings often have a clear point of arrival or the drive toward the conclusion of some musical tension.
 In classical-style, European music, endings are associated with cadences.
 Endings in many styles, however, are juxtaposed with the beginning of the next section (either a repeat or a new section).
 This boundary of change is an important perceptual marker between ends and beginnings.
-The boundary between beginning & middle and middle & end, however, is typically less obvious though these boundaries can typically be argued by the analyses but noting changes in particular (usually more than one) musical domain.
+The boundary between beginning & middle and middle & end, however, is typically less obvious though these boundaries can typically be argued by the analyst by noting changes in particular (usually more than one) musical domains.